MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-management-service.md

    - Force shown: Always show extension on the toolbar.
 Users won't be able to hide it from the toolbar.

 1. Select **Save**.

+### View extension requests

+If you blocked all extensions for your organization, you can see the extensions that your users are attempting to install.
+To view these extensions, go to a configuration profile and go to **Requests** in the **Extensions** pivot.
+You can then change the installation policy for these extensions to let users install it.
+To allow requests, use the [EdgeManagementExtensionsFeedbackEnabled] policy to enable reporting.

+To enable reporting, use these steps:

+1. Select a configuration profile you want to enable it for.
+2. Under the policies pivot, select **Select policy**.
+3. Under **Configure a policy**, search for [EdgeManagementExtensionsFeedbackEnabled] and set its value to Enabled.
+4. Select **Save**.

+To set the installation policy on a requested extension, use these steps:

+1. Select an extension.
+2. Select **Manage installation policy** and choose one of the following options from the dropdown list:
+   - Allow: Users can install the extension.
+This is the default setting.
+   - Block: Users can't install the extension.
+You can remove the extension if a user previously installed it.
+Also, you can write a message that displays when users try to install the extension.
+   - Force: The extension is automatically installed.
+Users can't remove it.
+You can optionally specify an update URL for the initial extension installation and use it for subsequent updates.
+   - Normal: The extension is automatically installed.
+Users can disable it.
+You can optionally specify an update URL for the initial extension installation and use it for subsequent updates.

+3. Select **Save**.

 #### Manage sidebar apps